 This laboratory course is designed for students in the Honors Program majoring in Biology/Pre-Medicine, Chemistry, Environmental Science or General Science.
 This course allows them to work on their Capstone Research projects in a lab setting.
 Lab safety, scientific method, equipment training and research methodology will be explored in conjunction with students' research projects.
 Research completed in the course will be the basis for the students' Honors Program presentations.
-Pre-requisites: (BIO 103 with a minimum grade of B and BIO 104 with a minimum grade of B) or (CHM 103 with a minimum grade of B and CHM 104 with a minimum grade of B)
+Pre-requisites: (BIO 103 with a minimum grade of B and BIO 104 with a minimum grade of B) or (BIO 121 with a minimum grade of B and BIO 122 with a minimum grade of B) or (CHM 103 with a minimum grade of B and CHM 104 with a minimum grade of B)